sahitya42/UNO-Player-RL/README.md

 # UNO-Player-RL
-AN RL algorithm with implementation with Two Players
+Using RL algorithms(Q-Learning and MonteCarlo) with implementation with Two Players to play UNO card game